davelawrence/shopify-image-renamer/README.md

 - The script does not delete existing images; this is handled by Matrixify during the import process.
 - Only the first image for each variant is mapped to the variant; additional images appear in the gallery but are not variant-specific.
+- If a single image is mapped to multiple variants, the script duplicates and renames it for each variant association, ensuring unique filenames and URLs.
+- The script dynamically handles any number of variant options (future-proof for Shopify changes).

 ## License